-About Clinical Psychology Program Overview Faculty Graduate Students & Alumni Research Lab/Training Programs Handbook Psychology Clinic Graduate Application Information Diversity Training Committee (DTC) Student Admissions, Outcomes, and Other Data Contact Us
+About Clinical Psychology Program Overview Clinical Program Handbook Clinical Program's Technical Standards Professional Licensure Graduate Students & Alumni Graduate Student Mental Health Resources Research Lab/Training Programs Psychology Clinic Graduate Application Information Diversity Training Committee (DTC) Student Admissions, Outcomes, and Other Data Contact Us

 HISTORY AND MISSION

 The doctoral program in Clinical Psychology at the University of Maryland, College Park, is strongly committed to issues of diversity.
 In conjunction with the department’s emphasis on diversity, a student-driven effort was needed to take diversity goals from doctrine to practice.
 Thus, under the guidance of the University of North Carolina- Chapel Hill’s Diversity Training Committee and UMCP Department of Psychology Chairperson Dr. Jack Blanchard, doctoral students Victoria Smith and Sharon Thomas established the Clinical Psychology Diversity Training Committee (DTC) in 2013.
 The DTC adopted the following mission statement:

 “The mission of the Clinical Psychology Diversity Training Committee is to facilitate training and education in diversity-related issues in research and clinical practice to produce culturally competent practitioners and researchers.”